-(data through 2017-18)
+(data through SY 2018-19)

 GHSA began three-position air rifle competition in school year 1991-92.
 Its first competitor to move up to compete in NCAA rifle competition was in SY 1993-94.

 Most GHSA competitors begin competing in GHSA air rifle with no prior experience in the sport.
 The NCAA competition is both three-position small bore and standing air rifle.
 Some of the above gained experience with small bore while in high school but many did not.
 They had only participated in air rifle.
 The Georgia high school graduates have transitioned well.
-The 86 have earned 40 All-American honors, one was an NCAA Individual Champion (Beth Tidmore - Woodward Academy to University of Memphis), one was selected for the US National Team and nine to the National Development Team.
+The 91 have earned 41All-American honors, one was a NCAA Individual Champion (Beth Tidmore - Woodward Academy to University of Memphis), one was selected for the US National Team and nine to the National Development Team.
 Three have served as assistant rifle coaches at universities and one as head coach.
 Another former GHSA competitor was the first to be approved by the NCAA to compete in NCAA competitions as a disabled athlete.

 Obviously there have been many GHSA riflery competitors of remarkable skills who chose not to compete in the NCAA.
-It is interesting that only 25 of the above 86 were GHSA championship medalists (29%).
-They did however earn a total of 35 medals (16 gold, 9 silver & 10 bronze).
-Also, only 46 of them (53%) were included in the 218 athletes selected to the high school all-state teams through 2017.
+It is interesting that only 26 of the above 91 were GHSA championship medalists (28.6%).
+They did however earn a total of 36 medals (16 gold, 9 silver & 11 bronze).
+Also, only 46 of them (20%) were included in the 228 athletes selected to the high school all-state teams through 2018.